-“If only the teacher or principal had a gun…” In the one year-plus since the shooting at Sandy Hook Elementary, staunch gun rights advocates have promoted this scenario to lobby feverishly for the training and arming of school faculty.
+“If only the teacher or principal had a gun…” In the year since the shooting at Sandy Hook Elementary, staunch gun rights advocates have promoted this scenario to lobby feverishly for the training and arming of school faculty.
 While many districts have implemented constructive measures to improve school safety – sharpening emergency response procedures, a greater focus on bullying prevention and a renewed interest in mental health services – many lawmakers and school board members have banged the drum to bring even more guns into the schools.

 According to the National Conference of State Legislatures, more than 30 states in 2013 considered proposals to provide training and firearms to school staff.
 In March, South Dakota became the first to actually pass a bill allowing educators to carry concealed weapons.
 Six other states – Alabama, Arkansas, Kansas, Oklahoma, Tennessee, and Texas – soon followed suit.
 Individual school districts have taken advantage of weak local gun laws and adopted their own policies to train and arm faculty.

 Bill Bond, a school safety expert with the National Association of Secondary School Principals, disputes the premise that supplying educators with guns would help neutralize dangerous situations.